Skip to Main content

 The storytelling network involves researchers from across the UK, practitioners, people with lived experience and organisational managers and policy makers in Wales.
 The network has already helped support and develop thinking around research, policy and practice development.

-Over the past two years, DEEP and Social Care Wales have been exploring storytelling methods to support well-being, evaluation and learning.
+Over the past three years, DEEP and Social Care Wales have been exploring storytelling methods to support well-being, evaluation and learning.

 A two-day online event was first held in September 2022, where over 100 people registered to attend, followed by two successful in-person events in 2023 and early 2024.